The D7 allows you to live in Portugal without the need to find work.

 - Be willing to become a fiscal resident in Portugal.

 Do you need savings before you go?

 Yes.
 All applicants must also show that they have a minimum of 12 months of savings, amounting to a total of:

 What happens once you have your D7 Visa?

-After five years of holding a residence permit you can request Portuguese nationality, provided you also meet the other Portuguese residency requirements.
+After five years of holding a residence permit, you can request Portuguese nationality.
+This can happen provided that you also meet the other Portuguese residency requirements.